hyperledger/fabric/docs/source/install.rst

   curl -sSL http://bit.ly/2ysbOFE | bash -s 1.2.1

-.. note:: If you want to download Fabric, Fabric-ca and thirdparty Docker images
+.. note:: If you want to download different versions for Fabric, Fabric-ca and thirdparty
-          you must pass the version identifier to the script.
+          Docker images, you must pass the version identifier for each.

 .. code:: bash